biojava/biojava.github.io/wiki/BioJava3_eclipse.md

     Make sure that 'Checkout All Projects' is selected and click Finish.

+5. Initiate git tracking for the projects
+    1. Select all biojava modules in the Project Explorer
+    2. Right click and select
+    3. Select 'Git' and click Next
+    4. Select 'Use or create repository in parent folder of project'.
+        This will make *{Eclipse Workspace}/biojava* into the local git repository.

+Finished!

 Option 2: *These instructions are more difficult, but may work if Option 1 fails.*